GSA/digitalgov.gov/content/news/2016/09/2016-09-27-webinar-recap-snaps-and-stripes-sharing-public-service-stories-with-snapchat.md

 slug: webinar-recap-snaps-and-stripes-sharing-public-service-stories-with-snapchat
 date: 2016-09-27 11:00:50 -0400
 title: 'Webinar Recap: Snaps and Stripes—Sharing Public Service Stories with Snapchat'
-summary: What does Snapchat, the disappearing message-and-video platform most used by teenagers, have to do with government outreach and communications programs?
-Well, Snapchat has quickly become an incredibly effective digital storytelling medium, and content creators across multiple government agencies have adopted it as an important part of their programs.
-A recent New York Times article described
+summary: 'What does Snapchat, the disappearing message-and-video platform most used by teenagers, have to do with government outreach and communications programs?'
 authors:
   - lisa-bari

 topics:
   - accessibility
   - content